Warmness on the Soul: Music video

 The music video consists of scenes of the band performing, playing near the beach with Zacky Vengeance on lead guitar.
 The video centers around a woman (M. Shadows' wife) who is looking for the band members, who are wandering through city streets as she searches for them.
 Then the band walks onto a stage and performs the rest of the song.

 Reception

 The song was ranked at number 20 on Louder Sound's ranking of the best Avenged Sevenfold songs, and number 18 on Kerrang's.

 Track listing

-All songs credited to Avenged Sevenfold.
-Actual songwriters are listed below.
+All songs are written by M. Shadows and Zacky Vengeance.